Group Retention when Using Machine Learning in Sequential Decision Making: the Interplay between User Dynamics and Fairness: Abstract

 \section{Abstract}

-Machine learning models trained on data from multiple demographic groups can inherit representation disparity \cite{pmlr-v80-hashimoto18a} that may exist in the data: the group contributing less to the training process may suffer higher loss in model accuracy; this in turn can degrade population retention in these groups over time in terms of their contribution to the training process of future models, which then exacerbates representation disparity in the long run.
-In this study, we seek to understand the interplay between the model accuracy and the underlying group representation and how they evolve in a sequential decision setting over an infinite horizon, and how the use of fair machine learning plays a role in this process.
-Using a simple user dynamics (arrival and departure) model, we characterize the long-term property of using machine learning models under a set of fairness criteria imposed on each stage of the decision process, including the commonly used \textit{statistical parity} and \textit{equal opportunity} fairness.
-We show that under this particular arrival/departure model, both these criteria cause the representation disparity to worsen over time, resulting in groups diminishing entirely from the sample pool, while the criterion of \textit{equalized loss} fares much better.
-Our results serve to highlight the fact that fairness cannot be defined outside the larger feedback loop where past actions taken by users (who are either subject to the decisions made by the algorithm or whose data are used to train the algorithm or both) will determine future observations and decisions.
+Machine Learning (ML) models trained on data from multiple demographic groups can inherit representation disparity \cite{pmlr-v80-hashimoto18a} that may exist in the data: the model may be less favorable to groups contributing less to the training process; this in turn can degrade population retention in these groups over time, and exacerbate representation disparity in the long run.
+In this study, we seek to understand the interplay between ML decisions and the underlying group representation, how they evolve in a sequential framework, and how the use of fairness criteria plays a role in this process.
+We show that the representation disparity can easily worsen over time under a natural user dynamics (arrival and departure) model when decisions are made based on a commonly used objective and fairness criteria, resulting in some groups diminishing entirely from the sample pool in the long run.
+It highlights the fact that fairness criteria have to be defined while taking into consideration the impact of decisions on user dynamics.
+Toward this end, we explain how a proper fairness criterion can be selected based on a general user dynamics model.